asiftp654/omnify/README.md

 - View attendees per event with pagination
 - Timezone-aware datetime handling
 - Dockerized for easy deployment
+- Standardized response on both success on errors
 - Optional SQLite for testing; PostgreSQL for production

 ---